AdarshRazor/Sorting_Algorithms/bubble_sort/README.md

 ### Implementation

 1. It starts by comapring adjecent element.
-2. Then swaps the larger one to the right ( Towards the end of the array ).
+2. Then swaps the larger one to the right ( Towards the end of the array, one step at a time ).
 3. Keep repeating the process until the largest element comes to the end of the array.
 4. Then decrease the search length by 1 as the last element is the largest.
 5. Repeat this process and you are done.

+### When to use

+Bubble sort is easy to implement.

+It is fast enough when you have small data sets.

+Here is the [link](https://www.youtube.com/watch?v=nmhjrI-aW5o) of the video from GeeksforGeeks which might clear you idea.